 Vale Royal Disability Service (VRDS) are delivering an holistic information, advice and support service covering the full range of statutory and non-statutory services and support including equipment and daily living aids, home adaptations, mobility equipment and vehicles, technology and telecare, health and social care services, income maximisation and benefit entitlement, NHS benefits, accessible leisure activities, holidays and transport, Blue Badges, Changing Places and Radar Keys, grants, and local and national support groups, networks and organisations.

 Vale Royal Disability Service (VRDS) - 01606 888400

 4 Hartford Business Centre, Chester Road, Hartford, Northwich CW8 2AB

 The service is accessible by telephone, one to one by appointment, by email or through VRDS’s website.
-The telephone service will operate from 9am to 1pm on Monday to Friday.
+The telephone service operates from 9am to 1pm on Monday to Friday.

 - provision of a cyber café with IT Support.
 This service can help people gain the basic skills required for either re-training, accessing online courses, assistance with online form filling such as benefits and blue badge applications;